Fondue for two

 Green salad if desired

-Dip sauces (at least 2 or 3 different varieties, here are some very traditional ones)
+Dip sauces (at least 2 different varieties, here are some very traditional ones)

 Dijonnaise: mayonnaise and Dijon mustard